 Records of Care

-This involves discussions with Care-leavers about the records of their time in out-of-home Care.
-We are interested in identifying the different types of records; their format, form, and structure; their purpose; and the kinds of systems from which they come.
-We are not concerned with the specific details of any documents, but we are interested in views about which records are important, relevant, and useful, as well as which are unimportant, unhelpful, and/or inaccurate.
-We are also interested in thoughts about what is missing and should be included and what could be changed.
+In our co-design workshops we have explored a Care-leavers about the records of their time in out-of-home Care.
+We were interested in identifying the different types of records; their format, form, and structure; their purpose; and the kinds of systems from which they come.
+We were not concerned with the specific details of any documents, but instead focused on understanding when and where records were important, relevant, and useful, as well as which are unimportant, unhelpful, and/or inaccurate.
+We were also interested in thoughts about what is missing, what should be included and what could be changed.
+Our resultant Trajectory Document is a visual representation of interpersonal relationships and living contexts, together with the possible events and transitions that could take place within a Care experience – from first involvement with child protection services, through placement in out-of-home Care, to leaving Care (and, perhaps, re-entering, as is often the case).
+For each of these, we identified the creation, capture, organization and pluralization of records and candidate stakeholders in these activities, as we developed the MySSy prototype.

 Child Centred Design

-This phase of the project is concerned with gaining an understanding of the design of person-centred innovations that have emerged in the sector over recent years.
-It involves discussions with professionals who have worked as members of design, development, or implementation teams for person-oriented systems in the provision of out-of-home Care and/or for access to records of past Care experiences.
-This will inform the conceptualisation and design of Lifelong Living Archives as a complex, participatory information ecology.
-This study involves discussion about design, development, and implementation experiences to learn out about project design goals and compromises; barriers and insights; and the scope, affordances, and constraints of the application developed.
+This phase of the project concerned gaining an understanding of the design of person-centred innovations that have emerged in the sector over recent years.
+It involved discussions with professionals involved in the design, development, or implementation teams for person-oriented systems in the provision of out-of-home Care and/or for access to records of past Care experiences.
+These conversations informed the conceptualisation and design of our MySSy prototype and its situation within a complex, participatory information ecology.

 Values, Principles and Rights

-One output from this work will be a robust Rights Charter – a statement of rights that that declares individual Identity, Memory, and Accountability rights and maps them to specific recordkeeping rights in Participation; Access; Privacy and Safe Recordkeeping; and Proactive Disclosure.
-To this effect, the projectis developing a draft Charter for Rights in Records, drawing on a variety of sources including philosophy of the child, historical justice values and principles, human rights statements; existing charters of children’s rights; legal instruments; policy and practice; Care-leaver, support services, and advocate experiences; and community expectations.
+The Charter of Lifelong Rights in Childhood Recordkeeping for Out of Home Care has been developed by drawing on a range of transdisciplinary perspectives including philosophy of the child, historical justice values and principles, human rights statements; existing charters of children’s rights; legal instruments; policy and practice; Care-leaver, support services, and advocate experiences; and community expectations.to articulate a suite of lifelong recordkeeping rights.

 Recordkeeping Principles Survey

-We would like to build an evidence base of how these principles are being applied, any barriers to their adoption, and the issues that surface when trying to do so.
-The study is undertaking an anonymous survey, reflecting on respondents’ roles and that of their organisation in relation to implementing the principles.
-We plan to repeat this survey on an annual basis to chart capacities to implement childhood safe recordkeeping principles in the out of home care sector.
+We wanted to build an evidence base of how these principles are being applied, any barriers to their adoption, and the issues that surface when trying to do so.
+The study involved undertaking an anonymous survey, reflecting on respondents’ roles and that of their organisation in relation to implementing the principles.
+While we planned to repeat this survey on an annual basis to chart capacities to implement childhood safe recordkeeping principles in the out of home care sector, it was ultimately unsuccessful in reaching the cross section of the record holding community that would be needed for meaningful results.

 Publications